NicoleJackson89/pp5-mildew-detection-in-cherry-leaves/README.md

 Validation: By following a systematic approach that includes data preparation, model training, and evaluation of healthy cherry leaves images and those that contain powdery mildew.

 Cherry leaves containing powdery mildew can be distinguished from healthy leaves by their appearance.
 This is verified by creating an average image study and an image montage to determine the differences in the appearance of both contaminated leaves and healthy leaves.
-Contaminated leaves and healthy leaves can be determined with a 97% accuracy, this will be verified by evaluating the model on the test dataset, which achieves 99% accuracy%.
+Contaminated leaves and healthy leaves can be determined with a 97% accuracy, this will be verified by evaluating the model on the test dataset, which achieves 99% accuracy.

 [Top ⇧](#table-of-contents)